Are you curious about how to keep your poultry comfortable and breathing easy year-round?

 In a humid environment, the ammonia fumes cannot rise therefore it can cause the chickens respiratory issues.

-Ventilation is different than having a draft in your coop.
+Ventilation is different from having a draft in your coop.
 Ventilation is purposeful and helps with maintaining a temperature, ridding smells, ridding moisture, and allowing for air movement.

 To control drafty areas in your coop you may need to seal off cracks.